Balu2200/Balu2200/README.md

 ---

 ## 🌟 About Me
-- 🎓 **Learning**: Data Structures & Algorithms, MERN Stack Web Development
+- 🎓 **Learning**: Data Structures & Algorithms, Full Stack Web Development, Agentic AI
 - 💻 **Passions**: Full-Stack Development, Problem Solving, Building Real-World Solutions
 - 🚀 **Mission**: Collaborate on innovative projects that make a difference
 - ⚡ **Fun Fact**: I can debug code faster than I can finish a cup of coffee! ☕